 CHAMPION HOTELS OF Oklahoma City, Oklahoma, has made a lot of history since Champak Patel founded the family business more than 30 years ago.
 This month, the prolific hotel developer and owner notched another score in his belt with the opening of the first Tru by Hilton.

 The 86-room midscale property’s other claim to fame is it’s the 5,000th branded Hilton hotel in the world.

 Champ Patel, his family, business partners and investors, Hilton executives and other Asian American hoteliers will attend a grand opening celebration tomorrow morning.
-Champion Hotels broke ground for the hotel just a year ago.
+Champion Hotels broke ground for the hotel near the Will Rogers International Airport in Oklahoma City just a year ago.

 Patel and several other Asian American hoteliers who have successfully developed and managed other Hilton franchised hotels advised the company as it engineered and designed the midscale brand, which Hilton launched in January 2016.

 The cost to build and manage a Tru had to be reasonable so owners could generate healthy net operating income and realize a return on their investment.
 The 98-room prototype costs $88,000 to $90,000 a key to build, said Alexandra Jaritz, global head of Tru for Hilton.

 The development price tag has increased since the brand rollout, reflecting a national trend that has seen costs jump by an average of 10 percent for commercial construction over the past year.

 It takes about a year to build a Tru.
 The ADR goal ranges from $95 to $100.
 The Oklahoma City Tru’s ADR is $105.
 It sits along a main road lined with other hotels in upper midscale to upscale price segments.
 Motorists just 1,000 feet away on Interstate 40 have an unobstructed view of the four-story hotel and its sign.